 Note: If you are using a conda environment and would like to install the package with pip in that environment rather than in the standard home directory location, you should not include the

 --user flag.
-Further, if you are using a conda environment and want Python to use packages in your environment first, you can run the following two commands:
+Further, if you are using a conda environment and want Python to use packages in your environment first, you can run the following two command:

-The first of these will make sure your conda environment packages are used before the packages installed with the Anaconda module, and the second will make sure your conda environment packages will be chosen before those that may be installed in your home directory.
-If you are using Jupyter, you will need to add these lines to the
+This will make sure your conda environment packages will be chosen before those that may be installed in your home directory.
+If you are using Jupyter, you will need to add this line to the

 .jupyter/llsc_notebook_bashrc file.
 See the section on the bottom of the Jupyter page for more information.